DivermanCiv/messenger/README.md

 - Localization (fr/en) is included and can be found in /locales in their respective files.
 Language can be changed in config.js with "fr" or "en".
 - A .env file must be created if one should change the port number from the default 3000.
 The .env.sample file is there as a model for this file.
 - A documentation is available at out/index.html
+- A postman export is available for testing.
+See messenger.postman_collection.json